Born's Rule from Quantum Frequentism: The problem with (too) many worlds

-Despite the appeal of dealing with the observer as an integral part of the system, the MWI has been criticized for failing to account for the appearance of Born's rule in the measurement process.
-Since linearity puts every universe on an equal footing, it would suggest that they are all equally likely, including so-called maverick worlds in which Born's rule is grossly violated.
-This is of course in contrast to what we actually observe, i.e., that likelihoods are proportional to the absolute squares of the coefficients $c_i$.
+Despite the appeal of dealing with the observer as part of the quantum system, the MWI has been criticized for failing to account for the appearance of Born's rule in the measurement process~\cite{Kent_2010, Vaidman_SEP, vaidman2022many}.
+Since linearity puts every universe on an equal footing, it would suggest that they are all equally likely, including so-called ``maverick worlds'' in which Born's rule is grossly violated~\cite{DeWitt1973}.
+This is in contrast to what we actually observe, i.e., that outcome frequencies are proportional to the absolute squares of the coefficients $c_i$.
+Hartle~\cite{Hartle1968} and Farhi, Goldstone, and Gutmann~\cite{Farhi1989} have argued that this result can be obtained in the limit of infinitely many identically prepared states (see also \cite{Graham1973-GRATMO-15}), where such maverick worlds have vanishing norm.
+To better understand the fate of these worlds then, we should begin with a minimal model of measurement in which Born's rule can be tested in a mathematically transparent way.